African Americans in the Revolutionary War: Fate of Black Patriots

 The African American Patriots who served the Continental Army, found that the postwar military held few rewards for them.
 It was much reduced in size, and state legislatures such as Connecticut and Massachusetts in 1784 and 1785, respectively, banned all Blacks, free or enslaved, from military service.
 Southern states also banned all enslaved men from their militias.
 North Carolina was among the states that allowed free people of color to serve in their militias and bear arms until the 1830s.
 In 1792, the United States Congress formally excluded African Americans from military service, allowing only "free able-bodied white male citizens" to serve.

 At the time of the ratification of the Constitution in 1789, free Black men could vote in five of the thirteen states, including North Carolina.
 That demonstrated that they were considered citizens not only of their states but of the United States.

 Many enslaved men who fought in the war gained freedom, but others did not.
 Some owners reneged on their promises to free them after their service in the military.
+Only 500 African-Americans applied for a Revolutionary War pension.
+It is estimated that half of those who served migrated to northern states, and those who lived long enough to apply for a pension had no one to corroborate their service.

 Some African American descendants of Revolutionary war veterans have documented their lineage.
 Professor Henry Louis Gates and Judge Lawrence W. Pierce, as examples, have joined the Sons of the American Revolution based on documenting male lines of ancestors who served.